-- Snacks and water.
-(Having these on hand can help you stay energized as inspection can last an entire day)
+- Snacks and water (Having these on hand can help you stay energized as an inspection can last an entire day)

 - A chair or stool to sit on

-Make sure all your plumbing and wiring is in good order.
+Make sure all your plumbing and wiring are in good order.
 Plumbing and pipes should be installed properly, with no corrosion or water damage.
 All electrical outlets should be functioning and properly grounded.

 Issues such as leaks and water stains usually only become apparent during a heavy downpour.
 If it rains during your inspection, take the chance to make sure there’s no water seepage or leaks from the window frames.